fenago/pytest-quick-start-guide/testing-with-pytest/Lab_3.md

 A couple of things happen.
 The stack trace shows correctly that the assert happened in the fixture function.
 Also, test_other_data is reported not as FAIL, but as ERROR.
-This distinction is great.
-If a test ever fails, you know the failure happened in the test proper, and not in any fixture it depends on.

-But what about the Tasks project?
 For the Tasks project, we could probably use some data fixtures, perhaps different lists of tasks with various properties:

 ```